The Tide Mills Project

 ProjectSpotter ran a press and media campaign for issue 1 of APWOT, and assisted with social media content for the APWOT accounts in the run up to Christmas. in November and December 2019, ProjectSpotter ran a publicity campaign for the APWOT issue 2 Kickstarter.

-Edna Murdoch has been working internationally, with individuals and groups for over 30 years.
-She is an experienced coach, coach supervisor, stress management consultant, workshop leader and author.
+We have worked with Edna Murdoch, an experienced coach, coach supervisor, stress management consultant, workshop leader and author.
 Edna has special interest and expertise in working with clients in the mid-life transition and with those moving towards retirement.
 In 2001 she pioneered the first Supervision-on-Call Service for coaches in the UK and she is a Founder and Director of The Coaching Supervision Academy.

-ProjectSpotter assist with Edna Murdoch's social media content across LinkedIn, Twitter, Instagram and Facebook.
+ProjectSpotter assist with CSA's social media content across LinkedIn, Twitter, Instagram and Facebook, internationally.